dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

 We all understand that the competition among public blockchains is essentially a battle for the hearts and minds of application developers.

 We have previously discussed the benefits of adopting a microservices architecture, or the Actor model, and the inherent complexities it introduces to application development.
 Some complexities are simply unavoidable.
+How does the saying go?

+> Complexity is not reduced, it is shifted.

 Even within the more mature engineering landscape of Web2, implementing "eventual consistency" through messaging poses a significant challenge for many developers.
 This challenge seems even more daunting when developing Dapps on the nascent AO platform—understandably so.